*|MC_PREVIEW_TEXT|*

 THE DONG SON

-SOUTHEAST ASIA'S DISTINCTIVE BRONZE/IRON AGE CIVILIZATIONE
+SOUTHEAST ASIA'S DISTINCTIVE BRONZE/IRON AGE CIVILIZATION

 The Dong Son culture (or Dongson, translated as East Mountain) flourished in the Hong, Ma and Ca Rivers of northern Vietnam – once called the land of “Crocodile-Men” by the Chinese – between the seventh century BCE to the second century CE, with some scholars suggesting a start as early as 1000 BCE.
 Also known as the Lac Viet, the Dong Son were late Bronze/early Iron Age metallurgists regarded as the ancestors of modern Vietnamese and considered Southeast Asia’s most distinctive early civilization.
 Major debates exist on whether the Dong Son culture was a state-level society or a loose confederation of villages that shared cultural material and practices.
 It is best known for its mortuary sites and bronze wares, including so-called drums (or gongs).
 These drums were unique and distinctive objects – lavishly decorated with geometric patterns, tableaus of daily life, ritual scenes, and depictions of warriors – that were apparently both musical instruments and communal celebrations.